 What’s a Watershed?
 A watershed is the land area from which rainwater drains to a specific location.
 The Cooper Creek Watershed encompasses all the land that drains to the mouth of Cooper Creek, where it flows into Mill Creek.
 The way we manage our land has a huge impact on the health of our creek.

-CCC Research Partners are Investigating the Roll of Buried Sewer Pipes in Drying Out Our Creek
+CCC Research Partners Investigate How Buried Sewer Pipes may be Drying-Out Our Creek

-Our research partners at the Environmental Protection Agency have installed a network of water sensors in a section of the Creek (at Bechtold Park) that may be draining into an underlying sanitary sewer pipe or the "graveled trench" within which the pipe was installed - think "French drain affect".
-This sensor network, monitoring both stream flow and groundwater level below the streambed, indicates that the stream is losing water in the direction of the sewer pipe.
-However, preliminary analysis of flow data from within the pipe does not suggest that the water is getting into the pipe itself.
+Our research partners at the Environmental Protection Agency have installed a network of water sensors in a section of the Creek (at Bechtold Park) that may be draining into an underlying sanitary sewer infrastructure.
+This sensor network, monitoring both stream flow and groundwater level below the streambed, indicates that the stream is losing water in the direction of the sewer pipe; however, preliminary analysis of flow data from within the pipe does not suggest that the water is getting into the pipe itself.
+One possibility is that the creek water is being drained through the "graveled trench" within which the pipe was installed - think "French drain affect".
+It is not yet clear where the water ultimately ends-up (in the pipe further downstream? groundwater? back in stream further down slope?).
 Whether the stream is being "drained" by the pipe or by a "French drain affect", is a very important question for restoring a healthy aquatic wildlife community to our creek because sanitary sewer pipes underlie Cooper Creek through it's entire length (from Bechtold Park to the Mill Creek)!
-Read about EPA's study here.
+Read about EPA's studyhere.

 CCC Partners & Deer Park HS Teacher Use New Rain Garden to Teach Science Concepts